MicrosoftDocs/OfficeDocs-SharePoint/migration/sharepoint-online-provided-azure-containers-and-queues-for-spo-migration-api.md

 ## Encryption process

-Before the Migration API can accept a migration job from a SPO provided Azure container, the data must be encrypted at rest using the AES CBC 256 standard.
+Before the Migration API can accept a migration job from a SharePoint-provided Azure container, the data must be encrypted at rest using the AES CBC 256 standard.

 > [!NOTE]
 > You can still provide your own Azure account if you prefer to not use encryption.

 No one has direct access to the storage accounts or the containers.
-The SPO service has access to the storage accounts; and while a select number of engineers can run maintenance commands against them, they also don't have direct access to the accounts.
+The SharePoint service has access to the storage accounts; and while a select number of engineers can run maintenance commands against them, they also don't have direct access to the accounts.
 Datacenter technicians are not prepped with knowledge of how data is laid out on disk, and do not have ready access to equipment to mount disks.
 All drives are physically destroyed before leaving the datacenter.
 Physical security is also in place across all of our datacenters.

 Each container is dedicated to the customer who it was provided to and not reused.
 The data is stored in the Azure blob anywhere from 30 to 90 days after which it is deleted.